Things to do in the cool and quirky city of Brighton, England

 Buses from Victoria Station to Brighton Station cost between £7 and £14 each way, and take 2-2.5 hours depending on traffic.

-I hope these logistics are helpful as you plan your vacation to Brighton!
+I hope these logistics are helpful as you plan your vacation to this beautiful hidden gem, Brighton!
 Cheerio!

 *My trip to Brighton was in partnership with Visit Brighton and its affiliated partners.
 As always, all opinions are my own.